Blue Box Transition

 What does this mean for Prince Edward County residents?

 All materials previously collected will continue to be collected.
-Additional material types may also be included at the discretion of Circular Materials Ontario and E360 Solutions.
+Visit the Circular Materials Ontario website to see the material that will and won’t be accepted.

 What does this mean for industrial, commercial, and institutional property owners?

 Things are a little different for industrial, commercial and institutional (ICI) property owners.
 As of July 17, 2025, the onus will be on ICI locations to set up and cover costs for their own recycling systems by self-hauling recycling to a waste drop-off or obtaining private collection.
 Recycling can be dropped off at Prince Edward County waste sites on Saturdays when they are open.
-To accommodate ICI property owners, the municipality will also operate waste sites in Picton, Wellington, and Sophiasburgh on Wednesdays beginning in July 2025.
+Beginning on Wednesday, June 18, Wellington, Sophiasburgh and Picton sites will also be open on Wednesdays for both waste and recycling collection.
+Separate bins will be available to accommodate industrial, commercial and institutional property owners who will be responsible for the disposal of their recycling after July 17, 2025.

 ICI properties include: